 Finally, you can also use social media to your advantage when it comes to social proof.
 For example, posting positive reviews and testimonials from customers on your social media channels can help show potential customers that your product or service is worth considering.

-There’s no doubt that corporate social responsibility (CSR) is a top priority for life sciences companies.
+Undoubtedly, corporate social responsibility (CSR) is a top priority for life sciences companies.
 As a result, many Life Sciences companies make CSR a core part of their business strategy.

 According to a survey by the Boston Consulting Group, nearly two-thirds of life sciences executives say that CSR is critical to their company’s success.
 And nearly half of those surveyed say that CSR is one of their top three strategic priorities.